 Properties of the Air

-of the flow going past the aircraft.
+of the flow going past the rocket.
 The drag also depends in a

 complex way on two other properties of